RafaelDiasCampos/Genetic-Cat/README.md

 # Genetic-Cat: Optimizing Hashcat Masks with Genetic Algorithms

 ## Overview
-Genetic-Cat is an advanced optimization tool designed to enhance the efficiency of password cracking using Hashcat.
+Genetic-Cat is an optimization tool designed to enhance the efficiency of password cracking using Hashcat.
 By leveraging **genetic algorithms**, this project generates optimized masks that improve the success rate of brute-force attacks while reducing computational overhead.

 ## Features
 - **Genetic Algorithm Optimization**: Dynamically evolves Hashcat masks for better efficiency.